-The proprietary, pension and other employee benefit trust, investment trust, and private-purpose trust funds are reported using the economic resources measurement focus and the accrual basis of accounting.
-The agency funds have no measurement focus but utilize the accrual basis of accounting for reporting assets and liabilities.
+The proprietary, pension and other employee benefit trust, investment trust, private-purpose trust and custodial funds are reported using the economic resources measurement focus and the accrual basis of accounting.

 E. Assets, Liabilities, Deferred Outflows/Inflows of Resources and Net Position/Fund Balance